Skip to main content

 What happens when a subscription changes

 Mid-cycle changes to a subscription, such as increasing or decreasing units, trigger a billing adjustment.
 Whether this results in an invoice or a credit note depends on the direction of the change and your proration settings.
+The effective date of the change determines how the prorated amount is calculated.
+See Billing changes for the full logic.

 Subscription level overrides